 #5 Focusing on long term benefits

-Most of the new affiliate marketers don’t focus on long-term results such as the growth of the website, instead get themselves busy making a few dollars extra.
+Most of the new affiliate marketers don’t focus on long-term results such as the website’s growth, instead, they keep themselves busy making a few dollars extra.
 Sometimes you have to sacrifice short-term profits for long-term benefits.

 #6 Forcing the affiliate products to the users